wojtekmach/keathley.github.io/_posts/2015-05-31-Building-a-Keyboard.md

 <a href='/assets/images/atreus/atreus-9.jpg'>
   <img src='/assets/images/atreus/atreus-9.jpg' alt='stripped wires'/>
 </a>
 Oh the joys of stripping wire.
 Seriously this is the worst part of the whole thing.
-You'll need to strip a wire for each column.
+The PCB that comes with the kit eliminates all of this pain, but if you source everything yourself then you'll need to strip a wire for each column.

 <a href='/assets/images/atreus/atreus-10.jpg'>
   <img src='/assets/images/atreus/atreus-10.jpg' alt='soldering wires in'/>